AlibabaCloudDocs/aliyun_acp_learning/LLM_ACP_EN/p3_Summary&Outlook/README.md

 We hope that you will use this course as a starting point to continue exploring the limitless possibilities of LLMs, continuously improving yourself through practice, and creating more applications with both social and commercial value.
 Together with developers around the world, let’s write a new chapter in artificial intelligence!

 ### 3.1 Further reading: In-depth thinking model QwQ
 QwQ is a powerful reasoning AI model based on the Qwen2.5, available in both commercial and open-source versions.
 The commercial model (such as qwq-plus) significantly enhances performance in mathematics, coding, and general tasks through reinforcement learning, with core metrics comparable to the full version of DeepSeek-R2, offering both stable and latest snapshot versions.
 The open-source version (such as qwq-32b) also performs exceptionally well, surpassing similar distilled models.
-The model supports ultra-long contexts (131,072 tokens) and multi-round conversation, enabling continuous interaction scenarios, but does not support tool calling or structutred output.
+The model supports ultra-long contexts (131,072 tokens) and multi-round conversation, enabling continuous interaction scenarios, but does not support tool calling or structured output.
 Its design focuses on reasoning effectiveness, making it suitable for applications requiring deep thinking and high-quality responses.

 You can experience the QwQ series models on Model Studio [here](https://modelstudio.console.alibabacloud.com/?tab=dashboard#/efm/prompt?modelId=qwq-plus), or refer to the Alibaba Cloud Help Center for [more information](https://www.alibabacloud.com/help/en/model-studio/models#fd7d313ca5khs).